notechsolution/loopback-connector-mysql2/README.md

 ## Running tests

+>> DO Remember to set the OS Timezone as UTC for the MYSQL DB and Unittest running environment.
+And DO NOT pass the MYSQL_DATABASE
 ### Own instance

 If you have a local or remote MySQL instance and would like to use that to run